fisnikhz/PVDH_GR_13/README.md

 | :---: | :---: |
 | ![Community Area Density](processing_scripts/plots/hist_kde_Community_Area.png) | ![Community Area Spread](processing_scripts/plots/boxplot_Community_Area.png) |
 | *Figure 8: Distribution of crimes across Chicago's 77 Community Areas.
 The multi-modal peaks indicate specific neighborhoods with consistently higher incident rates.* | *Figure 9: Boxplot of Community Areas showing the spread and concentration of data.* |

+---
+### View All Visualizations
+To maintain a concise overview, only the most significant insights are displayed above.
+However, the pipeline generates **over 25 detailed visualizations**, including individual histograms, boxplots, and KDEs for every numeric feature.

+You can explore the complete collection of generated images in the [**processing_scripts/plots**](processing_scripts/plots) directory.

 ## Key Takeaways

 ### What This Project Demonstrates